Exercise Guidelines after Kidney Transplant

 Regular exercise has many benefits.
 Exercise, especially aerobic exercise, can:

-- Improve your circulation and help the body use oxygen better.
+- Improve your circulation and help your body better use oxygen

 Talk to your health care provider first